j3nsykes/DigitalPortfolio/README.md

 # DigitalPortfolio
-A series of workshops for High School students around working with digital mediums.
+A series of workshops for High School students around working with digital materials such as code, physical computing and projection mapping.